Roy Sullivan: Personal life

 Roy was born in Greene County, Virginia, on February 7, 1912.
 He started working as a ranger in Shenandoah National Park in 1936.
 Sullivan was described as a brawny man with a broad, rugged face, who resembled the actor Gene Hackman.
-He was told to have been avoided by people during the later years of his life, owing to fears of being struck by lightning, and that saddened him.
-He once recalled "For instance, I was walking with the Chief Ranger one day when lightning struck way off (in the distance).
+He was said to have been avoided by people during the later years of his life, owing to fears of being struck by lightning, and that saddened him.
+He once recalled: "For instance, I was walking with the Chief Ranger one day when lightning struck way off” (in the distance).
 The Chief said, "I'll see you later".

 On the morning of September 28, 1983, Sullivan died at the age of 71 from a self-inflicted gunshot wound to the head.
 Two of his ranger hats are on display at two Guinness World Exhibit Halls in New York City and South Carolina.

 Seven strikes

 Sullivan described in detail each of the alleged strike encounters.